Risteard Ó Foghludha: Early life

-His father Richard (1830–1910) was a farmer and Peg Long was his mother.
+His father Richard (1830–1910) was a farmer and Margaret (Peg) Long was his mother.
 He was the oldest of seven girls and five boys.
 Both his parents were native Irish speakers.
 He won a prize when at the Christian Brothers school in Youghal in the Irish language.
 He dedicated his first literary work Carn Tighearnaigh (1938) to Máirtín Ó Buadhacháin from Youghal, the first person who taught him to read and write in the Irish language.(" do Mháirtín Ó Buadhacháin in Eochaill, don té do chéad-thug teagasc dam i léigheamh agus i scríobhadh ár dteangadh dúthchais.")

 Work

 Later on, he moved to Dublin, around the year 1888.
-It is likely that he spent two years in question worked in the Royal Dublin Society, in Leinster House at the time and at this time he started learning shorthand.
+It is likely that he spent two years working in the Royal Dublin Society, in Leinster House at the time, and at this time he started learning shorthand.
 He became a reporter for the Freeman's Journal, in the early 1890s.
 It claimed that he was charged with reporting the last speech of Charles Stuart Parnell, made in Creaga, County Galway, on 27 September 1891.
 He spent eight years in England working with wholesale typing machines and returned to Dublin at the beginning of the 20th century.
 While in England he started selling Underwood Typewriter Company.
 This Company sent him back to Ireland at the beginning of the 20th. century.
 Until 1905 Underwoods did not have an office in Dublin and Ó Foghludha spent long periods in Belfast, but went back to Dublin at the weekend.
 He was teaching in Blackrock College, between the years 1905–07.

 He founded a branch of the Gaelic League (Conradh na Gaeilge) 'Craobh an Chéitinnigh' in 1901, along with Seosamh Ó Tórna (Tórna), Seán Ó Cuív and Seán Ó Ceallaigh.
 He chose the motto for the Craobh (Branch) 'Múscail do mhisneach, a Bhanba' (Awaken your courage, Banba (Ireland)) and served as its honorary secretary for nine years.